gizemdal/remote-rendering/README.md

 ## Performance Analysis

 For our performance optimization analysis, we used these machines with the following specs:
-- 4-Way Image Split : Intel(R) Core(TM) i7-7700HQ CPU @ 2.80 GHz 2.81 GHz with NVIDIA GeForce GTX 1060 graphics card
-- Zero Copy:
-- Color Compression: Intel(R) Core(TM) i7-7700HQ CPU @ 2.80 GHz 2.81 GHz with NVIDIA GeForce GTX 1060 graphics card
+- Machine 1: Intel(R) Core(TM) i7-7700HQ CPU @ 2.80 GHz 2.81 GHz with NVIDIA GeForce GTX 1060 graphics card

 Our analysis should serve as a comparison between different parameters rather than a performance benchmark, since runtimes will depend on the machine.